 What to do if you find a snake in the garden

 Bring all pets indoors and shut doors and windows.

-Contact your local wildlife group (WIRES in Australia) or a licensed snake catcher.
+Contact your local wildlife authority (WIRES in Australia) or a licensed snake catcher.
 Do not attempt to catch or kill the snake.